VPN (OpenVPN)

 - Use

-qb install vpn -u usernameso PKI, iptables, SELinux/ufw, and nginx routes are configured together. - Protect the download route with strong htpasswd credentials and rotate them when rotating client bundles.
+qb install vpn -u usernameso PKI, iptables, firewalld/ufw/SELinux, and the nginx route are configured together. - Protect the download route with strong htpasswd credentials and rotate them when you rotate client bundles.

 - Verify

-net.ipv4.ip_forwardstays enabled and the SNAT rule persists after firewall changes. - Store and share only the zipped bundle; avoid copying raw keys from /etc/openvpn unless you repackage them securely.
+net.ipv4.ip_forwardstays enabled and the tagged SNAT rule persists after firewall changes. - Share only the zipped bundle; avoid copying raw keys from /etc/openvpn unless you repackage them securely.

 Don't